Study Abroad Program Overview

-You are encouraged to extend your EAP participation to any term.
+You are encouraged to extend your UCEAP participation to any term.

-EAP students choose their own living arrangements: on campus in an international dormitory or they can arrange their own accommodations.
+UCEAP students choose their own living arrangements: live on campus in the international dormitory or arrange your own accommodations.
+More information on housing

-EAP students are supported by UC's network of EAP offices at every UC campus and partnerships with EAP host universities throughout the world.
-A local faculty member, who serves as the EAP Liaison Officer, administers EAP programs at Yonsei University along with a Study Center Coordinator.
+UCEAP students are supported by UC's network of study abroad offices at every UC campus and partnerships with UCEAP host universities throughout the world.
+A local faculty member, who serves as the UCEAP Liaison Officer, administers UCEAP programs at Yonsei University along with a Study Center Coordinator.
 They help students integrate into the culture of their host country and provide assistance with academics, housing, safety, and other issues.

 for program-specific details about host institutions, program structure, and courses; academic culture and conduct; internships, research, & independent study; units, exams, and grades; orientation; and housing.